Optum AI: Healthcare Foundation Models and Clinical GenAI Evaluation

 How It Works in Product

-The screenshots below show one example of how the recommendation flow appears in the deployed mobile experience.
+The screenshots below show one example of how the recommendation flow appears in the mobile experience.

 A member begins by searching for a service.
 In this example, the search is for a sleep study, and the ranked results include options related to sleep apnea and overnight sleep studies.